ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**How the post‑coup government uses regional diplomacy to offset isolation and sanctions**
+**How heat, haze, wildfires and governance gaps converge into a multi‑layered systemic emergency**
-0046 – Myanmar’s Legitimacy‑Seeking Architecture (2026)
+0047 – Thailand’s 2026 Environmental‑Crisis Architecture